Skip to main content

 • The right of a student to inspect and review education records.

-• The right to Petition BYUH to amend or correct any part of the education record believed to be inaccurate, misleading, or in violation of their privacy or other rights of students through application to the Office of Admissions and Records.
+• The right to petition the university to amend or correct any part of the education record believed to be inaccurate, misleading, or in violation of their privacy or other rights of students through application to the Admissions department.

 • The right of the student to consent to disclosure of personally identifiable information contained in the student's educational records, except as otherwise authorized by law.

 • The right of any person to file a complaint with the Family Policy and Regulations Office, U.S. Department of Education, Washington, D.C.
-20202, if BYUH violates FERPA.
+20202, if BYU–Hawaii violates FERPA.

 • The right of the student to obtain a copy of this policy.